Morl0ck/chrome-ext-SkipIntro/README.md

 5. The extension should now be loaded and visible on the Extensions page.

+## Usage

+Currently, this extension only works with Crunchyroll.

+Pressing the `nextTrack` media key on your keyboard skips intros, outros, and preview.

+Setting for `autoSkipIntro` can be found in the options or by clicking the extension.

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue or submit a pull request.